VAFB Welcomes new veterinarian

 |0

-This work, VAFB Welcomes new veterinarian [Image 3 of 3], by A1C Hanah Abercrombie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VAFB Welcomes new veterinarian, by TSgt Patrick Harrower, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT